DeeproChoudhury/DeeproChoudhury/README.md

 ### Hi there 👋

-I'm Deepro, a current masters scholar at Cambridge University.
+I'm Deepro, a current PhD student at the University of Oxford.

 I'm interested in the intersection between mathematics and computer science.
 This includes
  - Formal theorem proving and its automation.